Private fieldsHolds the actual parameters of the Mistake.

 Sets a new orderID for this Mistake and updates the #path, #fields.id and #fields.aliases[0] accordingly.

-if the orderID was set successfully, false
+true if the orderID was set successfully, false otherwise

 if the orderID does not match the pattern <category[0]><padding zeros><UInt> with number.length == 4